SAP/openui5-fhir/CONTRIBUTING.md

 npm run docs
 ```

-The above command creates API documentation for thie `openui5-fhir` project.
+The above command creates the API documentation for thie `openui5-fhir` project locally.
 All classes, which are considered to be part of the public API are explicitely named in the run-script itself.
+After execution of this command, open the generated API documentation in your browser on [generated_docs/html/index.html](generated_docs/html/index.html).